A ROBOTT-NET Pilot will be a medium-scale research prototype installation, lasting for up to 18

-Five ROBOTT-NET voucher projects have been selected so far for even further development assistance, where ROBOTT-NET will take the projects all the way, until they are ready for market.
+Eight ROBOTT-NET voucher projects have been selected for even further development assistance, where ROBOTT-NET will take the projects all the way, until they are ready for market.

-LEARN MORE ABOUT THE FIVE PILOT PROJECTS BELOW
+LEARN MORE ABOUT THE EIGHT PILOT PROJECTS BELOW

 Bin picking is still one of the most challenging tasks in the field of robotics.
 There are more than 100.000 sheet metal manufacturers worldwide and all of them are facing the same problem: Sheet metal parts must be handled to load or unload machines or to be sorted and stacked for further processing.
 Automated solutions are hardly existent because of the large variety of shapes and sizes.